-Rigidity, or the stiffness and inflexibility of the limbs, neck or trunk, is one of the primary motor symptoms of Parkinson’s Disease (PD), although not all patients with PD experience rigidity.
-In Parkinson’s, rigidity can prevent you from moving easily, and this lack of easy movement can lead to more stiffness in a downward cycle, this symptom can cause discomfort or pain in your muscles.
+Rigidity, or the stiffness and inflexibility of the limbs, neck or trunk, is one of the primary motor symptoms of Parkinson’s.
+However, not all patients with Parkinson’sexperience rigidity.
+In Parkinson’s, rigidity can prevent you from moving easily, and this lack of easy movement can cause discomfort or pain in the muscles.

-The other main primary motor symptoms are tremor, particularly when the limb is at rest, postural instability, impaired balance or difficulty standing or walking, and bradykinesia, gradual loss and slowing down of spontaneous movement.
+The other main primary motor symptoms are tremor, particularly when the limb is at rest, postural instability, impaired balance or difficulty standing or walking, and bradykinesia (the gradual loss and slowing down of spontaneous movement).

 Muscles usually stretch when they move and relax when they are at rest, and rigidity causes the muscles to remain stiff and unable to rest.
-When your muscles are rigid and you’re having trouble moving them, it leads to several problems.
+When your muscles are rigid and you’re having trouble moving them, this can leads to several other problems.

-Along with bradykinesia, rigidity may cause the following problems for someone with Parkinson’s:
+When coupled with bradykinesia, rigidity may cause a person with Parkinson’s:

-– The inability to move your arms or legs very far, which means you’ll take shorter steps and may not swing your arms as you walk.
-This can lead to problems with balance, even if it doesn’t affect the “balance centers” in the brain.
-You might find it difficult to do things that require small, careful movements, like button a shirt.
+– Not to be able to move or extend their arms or legs very far, which means they take shorter steps and may not swing their arms as they walk.
+This can lead to problems with balance and could increase risk of falls.

 If your face is rigid and mask-like, a speech therapist may be able to help you exercise those muscles and keep them more flexible.
 It’s best to start this type of therapy soon after your diagnosis to have the most success with it.